-he Mainland of British Columbia Branch of the Royal Commonwealth Society (RCS) is one of the 9 branches of the RCS in Canada.
-It was founded in 1959 and currently has some 150 members.
-The Branch adheres to the objectives of the Society which are to promote the spreading of knowledge regarding the peoples and countries of the Commonwealth, and to promote the ideas and principles agreed to by the association of free, sovereign and independent states which together constitute the modern Commonwealth.
+The Mainland British Columbia Branch of the Royal Commonwealth Society was founded in 1959.
+The Branch adheres to the objectives of the Society, which are to promote the spreading of knowledge regarding the peoples and countries of the Commonwealth, and to promote the ideas and principles agreed to by the association of free, sovereign and independent states which together constitute the modern Commonwealth.

 For more than 25 years, the Branch managed an Essay Competition.
 Each year some 500 B.C. high school essays are received, and prizes and certificates are awarded.